About the MBLEx

 An evaluation is the process of examining the information that you collect during the examination or assessment, to determine an effective treatment plan.
 Clinical reasoning is an important part of this process in which the therapist considers any contraindications, or precautions, as well as the client’s goals.
 Treatment planning may involve the organization of just a single treatment session into a logical flow.
 Or it may involve organizing several treatment sessions to gradually move a client towards his or her larger therapy goals that cannot be accomplished in just one session.
 Reassessment is an ongoing process of examining the progress that a client is making towards established goals, and adjusting treatment plan if needed.
 MBLEx candidates are expected to understand concepts like these for this section of the massage exam.

-6) Ethics, Boundaries, Laws and Regulations
+6) Ethics, Boundaries, Laws, Regulations

 The massage ethics, boundaries, laws and regulations content area currently represents 16% of the MBLEx.
 This section can be challenging for test takers.
 Most massage therapists did not go to massage school because they wanted to learn about regulations and philosophical principles of ethics.
 It can be a boring subject to study too.
 Students often approach these lessons with the mindset, “Yeah, I get it, do the right thing and be professional”.
 Although this mindset will prevent most problems in practice, you need to know some specific details about these topics in order to pass the MBLEx exam.